John Pax Mulligan (b. 1992) is a musician from Kalamunda, Western Australia, currently living in Somerville, Massachusetts.

 audio engineer

-As an audio engineer, John specializes in live audio production of electro-acoustic music.
-He gained valuable concert production experience with the Harvard Group for New Music, engineering numerous complex electro-acoustic productions between 2015 and 2019 with colleagues.
-John enjoys working casually as a freelance engineer, often on academic or electro-acoustic projects.
+As an audio engineer, John specializes in live audio production of (spatial) electro-acoustic music.
+He gained valuable concert production experience engineering numerous productions between 2015 and 2019 with HGNM, and has since enjoyed working on freelance projects.

 educator